blackberry/blackberry.github.com/ndk/components.md

 **GamePlay**
 GamePlay is a new open-source, cross-platform 3D native gaming framework making it easy to learn and write mobile and desktop games.
-The code is available at [github.com/blackberry/GamePlay](http://github.com/blackberry/GamePlay).
+The code will soon be available at [github.com/blackberry/GamePlay](http://github.com/blackberry/GamePlay).

   &nbsp;